annamusau/annamusau.github.io/_pages/projects.md

 - 🔐 Implement policies to prevent data leaks
 - 💻 Apply DLP controls to endpoints and cloud services
-- 📈 Monitor and analyze data loss incidents
+- 📈 Create DLP policies using powershell

 These exercises solidified my understanding of Microsoft Purview's DLP capabilities and how they contribute to an organization’s data protection strategy.